getorix/zf2learn/README.md

 # zf2learn
-Testing the integration of zf2 modules
+Learning and testing the integration of zf2 modules